mauriziocescon/angularjs-stats/README.md

 5. Number of watchers per component.

 The property ``name`` can be defined on your controller class or binded to the scope.
 In ``src`` there is also the ``Typescript`` interface.
-You can either ``require`` it using CommonJS syntax (you need a module resolver) or load it using in a script.
+You can either ``require`` it using CommonJS syntax (you need a module resolver) or load it using a script.

 ## Requirements